 Monash/Federal Election 2025

-Both your local, and state or territory senate 2025 Traffic Light Voting Guides will be published on each electorate page after the ballot draw is completed later in 2025.
-In the meantime you can learn about how to effectively use Traffic Light Voting Guides by watching our videos.
+Both your local, and state or territory senate 2025 Traffic Light Voting Guides will be not be published on each electorate page until after the ballot draw in late April.
+In the meantime you can learn about how to effectively use Traffic Light Voting Guides for the upcoming Federal election by watching our video an

 Green Light Candidates